NatureServe-Canada/EBARTools/resources/EBARExportReadme.txt

-DatasetName - label used by EBAR team to identify the dataset DatasetSourceName - the name of the dataset source DatasetSourceCitation - the citation of the dataset source, to be used for crediting the data provider DatasetType - one of Critical Habitat, Element Occurrences, Habitat Suitability, Range Estimate, Source Features, Species Observations
+DatasetName - label used by EBAR team to identify the dataset DatasetSourceName - the name of the dataset source DatasetSourceCitation - the citation of the dataset source, to be used for crediting the data provider DatasetType - one of Critical Habitat, Element Occurrences, Habitat Suitability, Range Estimate, Source Features, Species Observations, Other, Other Observations, Other Range, Area of Occupancy